quintel/documentation/general/heat_pumps.md

 ### Hybrid heat pump
 Most hybrid heat pumps are self-regulating.
 They don't need a buffer to protect the compressor.

-With the default settings the hybrid heat pump supplies hot water with gas.
+With the default settings the hybrid heat pump supplies hot water with either gas or hydrogen.
 In that case a buffer for hot water is not needed.
 By lowering the threshold COP the electric part of the hybrid heat pump can also supply hot water.
 In that case it is advised to install a buffer for hot water (typically 5 kWh).

 ## References